germanattanasio/asp.netcore-watson-visual-recognition/README.md

   ```

 ## Running the app locally
-This sample app targets the ASP.Net Core (formerly ASP.Net 5) and the .Net CoreCLR version 1.0.0-rc1-update1.
+This sample app targets the ASP.Net Core and the .Net CoreCLR version 1.0.0-rc1-update1.

 1. Copy the credentials from your `visual-recognition-service` and `alchemy-api` services in Bluemix to `src/VisualRecognition/config.json`, you can see the credentials using: